pgrady3/EasyController3/README.md

 ## Improvements over the EasyController2

 * Reduced BOM cost from $70 to $36
 * Uses more efficient synchronous PWM.
-5-10% greater total efficiency under partial throttle operation
+5-10% greater efficiency under partial throttle operation
 * Improved from duty-cycle control to torque-control, improving controllability and reducing current spikes
+* Added regenerative braking
 * Lowered quiescent power from 960 mW to 280 mW in a typical installation
-* Based on widely available Raspberry Pi Pico microcontroller
+* Based on Raspberry Pi Pico microcontroller
 * Uses more widely available surface-mount components

 ## Getting Started

-For a comprehensive guide on how to build your own EasyController, please see the [getting started guide](/docs/getting-started.md) (under construction).
+For a comprehensive guide on how to build your own EasyController, please see the [getting started guide](/docs/getting-started.md).

 ## Background

-The EasyController3 is a a simple brushless (BLDC) sensored motor controller (also known as a motor inverter or motor drive).
-It is intended to power vehicles such as electric bikes, skateboards, or Eco-Marathon vehicles in the 50-1000 Watt range.
+The EasyController3 is a a simple brushless (BLDC) sensored motor controller (also known as an ESC, motor inverter, or motor drive).
+It is intended to power vehicles such as electric bikes, skateboards, or [Eco-Marathon vehicles](https://en.wikipedia.org/wiki/Shell_Eco-marathon) in the 50-1000 watt range.
+It is designed for hobbyists to assemble at home.

 The EasyController family was built to to fill a gap in publicly released motor controller designs.
-The [VESC](https://vesc-project.com/) is an extremely complex but capable design, but cannot be modified without extensive expertise.
-Alternatively, other DIY designs are not capable of the power levels necessary to drive vehicles.
-The EasyController3 is designed to be as simple yet still highly functional.
+It is designed to be simple yet still highly functional.
 It deliberately omits more complex features such as sensorless or field-oriented control, however these features can be added with modification.
 This project is meant as a learning tool and a foundation to potentially build more complex designs from.

 ## Specifications
 * 8v-60v operation
 * 20A continuous current, 40A burst (more with heatsinking)
+* Large surface mount components designed to be hand-soldered by hobbyists
 * Socket for automotive fuse
 * Automatic hall sensor identification
 * Simple, well-documented code. <300 lines with comments